 Brokerage firms and other intermediaries holding shares of our common stock in street name for customers are generally required to vote such shares in the manner directed by their customers.
-In the absence of timely directions, your broker will have discretion to vote your shares on our sole "routine" matter, the proposal to ratify the appointment of Marcum LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2020.
-Your broker will not have discretion to vote on the election of directors or any of the other proposals, which are "non-routine" matters, absent direction from you.
-Absent direction from you, shares not voted for our "non routine" matters will result in broker non-votes.
+In the absence of timely directions, your broker will have discretion to vote your shares on our sole "routine" matter, the proposal to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022.
+Your broker will not have discretion to vote on the election of directors or any of the other proposals, which are "non-routine" matters, absent direction from you, shares not voted for our "non routine" matters will result in broker non-votes.